rafaeltmiranda/boardwalk-networking-terminal-game/README.md

 ## Features

 Players choose an alias
-Create a room to play
+Create a room to play or join the one already created
 Protect the room with password (optional)
-Join a room already created
+Chat in the room before game starts
+Can't choose an already chosen letter
 See the game instructions

 ## Screenshots